sgaul/peah2015/index.md

 ![plot of chunk unnamed-chunk-2](assets/fig/unnamed-chunk-2-1.svg)

-The results by plot are here - congratulations to Priscilla, Leslie, Dan, Masha and Phil and everyone the worked on the Community plot!
+The results by plot are here - congratulations to Priscilla, Leslie, Dan, Masha and Phil and everyone that worked on the Community plot!

 ![plot of chunk unnamed-chunk-3](assets/fig/unnamed-chunk-3-1.svg)